Tomires/thesis-masters/design.md

 ## Component design

 We have decided to divide our environment into three distinct components - plugins, Manager and Navigator.
 Plugins are API integrations written for different programming languages that allow the user to create a new dataset or update an existing one.
 Manager enables the user to view and edit all of their datasets and also facilitates uploading files from a local computer.
 Navigator allows the user to interact with their data in virtual reality.
-The following visualization pipeline shows the distribution of tasks among our components:
+The following visualization pipeline shows the distribution of tasks among our components.

 ![Adapted version of Haber–McNabb dataflow model for scientific visualization in the context of our environment.](images/pipeline.pdf)[1]